Consent and Prohibited Conduct

 - A person who initially consents to sexual penetration or sexual conduct is deemed not to have consented to any sexual penetration or sexual conduct that occurs after they withdraw consent during the course of that sexual penetration or sexual conduct.

-When there is a lack of mutual consent about sexual activity or there is ambiguity about whether consent has been given, a student can be charged with, and found responsible for, committing sexual assault or another form of sexual misconduct.
+When there is a lack of mutual consent about sexual activity or there is ambiguity about whether consent has been given, a student can be alleged to have, and be found responsible for having, committed sexual assault or another form of sexual misconduct.

 For additional information regarding consent, please see the Non-Discrimination and Non-Harassment Policy.

-The College’s Non-Discrimination and Non-Harassment Policy prohibits sex discrimination, which includes sexual harassment, sexual assault, and sexual violence; interpersonal misconduct, which includes dating violence, domestic violence, and stalking; and retaliation and intimidation.
+The College’s Non-Discrimination and Non-Harassment Policy prohibits sex discrimination, which includes sexual harassment, sexual assault, and sexual exploitation; interpersonal violence, which includes dating violence, domestic violence, and stalking; and retaliation and intimidation.